Workforce Development

 Senior Community Service Employment Program

-You receive paid training, gain valuable skills and experience, and build self-confidence.
+As a Participant, you receive paid training, gain valuable skills and experience, and build self-confidence.
 You can use your skills and talents to improve your community by training in a wide variety of locations, including offices, hospitals, daycare centers, and other community organizations.

 Want to know if you qualify?
 Answer the following questions:

-- Do you earn a low or no income?
-Goodwill will help you determine the income criteria.
+• Do you earn a low or no income?
+(Goodwill will help you determine the income criteria.)

 If you answered yes to these questions, you might be eligible for SCSEP!

-To learn more about the SCSEP Program, please get in touch with Christine Zimmer at 419-625-4744 ext.
-2028 or email here.
+To learn more about the SCSEP Program, please get in touch with Christine Zimmer at 1-419-625-4744 option 9 or email here.

 SCSEP sign up.